mightyleader/Multipeer_Talk/presentation.md

 ###browserViewControllerWasCancelled:

-^ theres some callbacks when you get when you become the delegate enough to implement a block user function maybe and know when the user is done with the session to dismiss and either continue into the session or cancel
+^ theres some callbacks when you get when you become the delegate enough to implement a block user function, dismiss and either continue into the session or cancel discoveryInfo is additional data about the peer, more shortly.
+But we're not here for Easy right?

 ---
 #[fit]Browser / Details